 The following areas are marked on the playing surface:

-- a square, called the centre square, is located at the centre of the playing surface and is 50m long and 50m wide
+- The centre square, is located at the centre of the playing surface and is 50m long and 50m wide.

-- a centre circle 3m in diameter and an outer circle 10m in diameter are located in the middle of the centre square.
-It is divided into two semi‑circles by a straight line parallel with each goal line
+- A centre circle, 3m in diameter, and an outer circle, 10m in diameter are located in the middle the centre square and are divided by two semi‑circles, drawing a straight line parallel with each goal line.

-- the goal square at each end of the playing surface is marked by two 9m lines at right angles to the goal line from each goal post.
-These two lines are connected by a straight line called the kick‑off line
+- A goal square at each end of the playing surface.
+This is marked by drawing lines at right angles to the goal lines, 9m from each goal post and connected at the outer end by a line called the kick‑off line.

-- the goal line and the behind line
+- A goal line and a behind line.

 Goal and behind posts